-And LaRance is here once again, and this is likely the same Larance as mentioned in the previous journal.
+And LaRance is here once again, and this is likely the same Larance as mentioned in the previous journal (but there were two men carrying that name).
 Michel Klyne was in charge at Jasper’s House.
 There’s also a list of man who left Fort Assiniboine with the Express coming into New Caledonia, and I have not yet researched these men.
 It will be fun to discover who these people are, in the next blogpost, perhaps.
 We will see.

 Copyright, Nancy Marguerite Anderson, 2019.
 All rights reserved.

 - The men in the 1826 York Factory Express

 - A Hudon Marriage and Baptism in old France